 Will Property Values Cool as AIS Heat Up?

-This project will evaluate the economic impacts of Eurasian watermilfoil on property values as well as quantify the role of water temperature and other lake characteristics in determining Eurasian watermilfoil abundance.
+This project evaluated the economic impacts of Eurasian watermilfoil on property values as well as quantified the role of water temperature and other lake characteristics in determining Eurasian watermilfoil abundance.

 Project manager: Gretchen Hansen